 The Office of the Dean of Student Services and Institutional Advancement and the Office of Admissions and Records should be informed of all changes in the student's legal name because of marriage or other reasons, place of residence, mailing address, and telephone number.
+If the student is requesting a name change, a Change of Name form must be completed and supporting documentation turned into the Office of Admissions and Records.
 During registration, all changes must also be written on the Personal Data Form (PDF).
 The College is not responsible for a student's failure to receive official information due to failure to notify the College of any changes stated above.